Kit Williamson: Other work

 Williamson has worked as an actor on stage, television, and in film.
 He appeared in the Broadway premiere of Eric Bogosian's Talk Radio, starring Liev Schreiber, which ran from March 11 to June 24, 2007.
 Other stage performances include the Off-Broadway premiere of Przemyslaw Wojcieszek's Made in Poland.
 For this performance in Made in Poland, Williamson earned a positive review in Variety: "Williamson's hilariously serious perf as an angst-filled wannabe revolutionary strikes exactly the right note.
 As he wanders around his little town in post-Communist Poland, vandalizing cars and trashing phone booths, the unfairness of everything becomes so oppressive he delivers Bogus' every line like it's a prelude to a fistfight."

 His television roles include a recurring role on the AMC series Mad Men, from 2013 to 2015, as well as supporting roles on Numb3rs (2009), Death Valley (2011), and The Good Wife (2015).

 In 2021, Williamson was announced alongside Brittany Cavallaro as a writer and producer for the television adaptation of Mercedes Lackey's Valdemar novel series.
 The first season will adapt Lackey's Last Herald-Mage trilogy.
 The show is being developed by Radar Pictures with Ted Field as Executive Producer.

-Williamson said that his connection the trilogy's gay protagonist enamored him with the books, telling Deadline: Vanyel in The Last Herald Mage series was one of the first gay characters I encountered, and as a recently out 16-year-old I can’t stress enough the impact that these books had on me.
-The Valdemar series was far ahead of its time in the portrayal of LGBTQ characters, and Lackey’s writing afforded them a level of depth and complexity that is still very rare, especially in genre storytelling.
+Williamson said that his connection the trilogy's gay protagonist enamored him with the books, telling Deadline: Vanyel in The Last Herald Mage series was one of the first gay characters I encountered, and as a recently out 16-year-old I can't stress enough the impact that these books had on me.
+The Valdemar series was far ahead of its time in the portrayal of LGBTQ characters, and Lackey's writing afforded them a level of depth and complexity that is still very rare, especially in genre storytelling.

 Personal life

-Williamson is openly gay and has been married to his EastSiders co-star John Halbach since February 27, 2016.
+Williamson is gay and has been married to his EastSiders co-star John Halbach since February 27, 2016.